 Welfare / Veterinary

 If a greyhound is injured on a racetrack, a veterinarian will provide immediate assistance and advice to ensure the health and wellbeing of the greyhound remains paramount.
-Veterinarians work closely with stewards to ensure that animal welfare is maintained on and off the track and are involved in assessments of cases of alleged animal cruelty or neglect.
-They will also participate in Commission inquiries and investigations where matters of animal welfare or doping are involved.
+Veterinarians work closely with stewards to ensure that animal welfare is maintained on and off the track and are involved in assessments of cases of alleged animal cruelty or suspected neglect.
+They will also participate in Commission inquiries and investigations where matters of animal welfare or prohibited substances are involved.

 Chief Veterinary Officer